ErdalNayir/ErdalNayir/README.md

    <br>

  ### :man_technologist: About Me :
    - :telescope: I love learning new technologies and I love to test my new skills as well.
+Interested in cloud computing.

-   - :seedling: Learning Mobile Application Developing with Flutter.
+   - :seedling: Learning Mobile Application Developing with Flutter, Front-End Developing with React.js and Back-End Developing with .Net Core.

-   - :zap: In my free time, I read articles about back-end technologies and researching about design patterns and software architecture and also mobile app development. writing some codes with python
+   - :zap: In my free time, I read articles about back-end technologies and researching about design patterns and software architecture and also mobile app development. writing some codes with python.

    -  📈 I have machine learning project at [kaggle](https://www.kaggle.com/erdal002)